diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 | ------------- |:------------:|-----------------:|----------------------------:|--------------------------:|
 |  583 081 360  |   6 426 391  |  7 898 275 810   |            7.38             |             0.08          |

-##### Question 4: Which countries have coped well with COVID-19 treatment?
+##### Question 4: Which countries have coped well with treating COVID-19?
-In this case, it is considered that a country have coped well with COVID-19 treatment if the most recent observation of the number of patients in the intensive care unit is smaller than the oldest observation of the number of patients in the intensive care unit.
+In this case, it is considered that a country have coped well with COVID-19 treatment if the most recent observation for the number of patients in the intensive care unit is smaller than the earliest observation for the number of patients in the intensive care unit.
 > ###### Query
 ```
 SELECT * FROM (